 One woman (at a time when I still engaged in premarital sex) was completely unable to be affectionate or intimate without first being blitzed out of her gourd.
 She would have to almost always have a glass of wine attached to her hand and order both glasses and bottles of wine when we dined at restaurants morning, noon and night.
 Any time when she had to refrain from alcohol for an extended amount of time (such as driving on a long road trip), she would become a frazzled mess and would quickly need to “refill” when we got to our destination.

-With the other lady, alcohol was integrated in her life in a more “under the radar” way, but it still was not any less damaging to her and the ones around her.
-With the surplus of severe psychological issues plaguing her life, the alcoholism only accentuated those problems.
+With the other lady, alcohol was integrated into her life in a more “under the radar” way, but it still was not any less damaging to her and the ones around her.
+With the surplus of severe psychological issues plaguing her life, alcoholism only accentuated those problems.

 With both women, the end result was the same.

 It was sad to see them in the jail cell of addiction.
 If you’ve ever lived with an alcoholic you know the myriad of ways that it can afflict both the drinker and those around him or her.
 It’s an enormous burden to bear.
 If you are a spouse or family member of an alcoholic, you know that in order to successfully make it, you yourself have to be an exceptionally strong person with an exceptional faith in God, plus the alcoholic in question needs to want to come to grips with their problem and tackle it.
 I applaud you for your courage and fortitude for sticking with them.